albertopadovan/Bprime/README.md

 # Modified_Bprime

-In this repository we provide code to generate unified Bprime tables with positive and negative normalized mass flux.
+In this repository we provide code to generate unified B' tables with positive and negative normalized mass flux.
+The underlying theory is presented in Padovan, A. et al., "An extended B' formulation for ablating-surface boundary conditions," <i> Int.
+J. of Heat and Mass Transfer </i>, 2023 available [here](https://www.sciencedirect.com/science/article/pii/S0017931023009158?dgcid=author).

 ## Dependencies
 - [Mutation++](https://github.com/mutationpp/Mutationpp) (and dependencies therein).